TL;DR

 Howdy maintains physical offices (called Howdy Houses) across LatAm: Guadalajara, Mexico City, Medellin, Bogota, Buenos Aires, Lima, Montevideo, Cordoba, and Florianopolis, with headquarters in Austin.
 These offices give engineers a place to work, a professional community, and a layer of accountability that remote-only providers cannot replicate.

 Howdy's recruiting team consists of former psychologists who use structured evaluation frameworks to assess candidates beyond technical skills.
-The company reports that its vetting process selects what Howdy reports as the top 1% of LatAm engineering talent.
-Engineers trained in AI-native workflows saw a 52% productivity increase in an internal pilot cohort.
+Howdy reports that its vetting process selects the top 1% of LatAm engineering talent.
+Engineers trained in AI-native workflows saw a 52% productivity increase in an internal pilot cohort, according to Howdy.

 Best for: US engineering leaders building long-term nearshore teams who need retention, compliance, and physical infrastructure handled by a single partner.